attaswift/BTree/README.md

       are wrappers around a [`BTreeWeakPath`][BTreeWeakPath], which uses weak references, and needs to tread very carefully in order to detect when one of its references gets out of date.

-    - Meanwhile a [`BTreeGenerator`][BTreeGenerator] is supposed to support standalone iteration over the contents of the tree, so it must contain strong references.
+    - Meanwhile a [`BTreeIterator`][BTreeIterator] is supposed to support standalone iteration over the contents of the tree, so it must contain strong references.
 It uses a [`BTreeStrongPath`][BTreeStrongPath] to represent the path of its next element.
-While a generator only needs to be able to move one step forward, `BTreeStrongPath` supports the full tree navigation API, making it very useful elsewhere in the codebase whenever we need a kind of read-only cursor into a tree.
+While an iterator only needs to be able to move one step forward, `BTreeStrongPath` supports the full tree navigation API, making it very useful elsewhere in the codebase whenever we need a kind of read-only cursor into a tree.
 For example, the tree merging algorithm uses strong paths to represent its current positions in